Dynamic Data Structures for $k$-Nearest Neighbor Queries: An insertion-only data structure

 \begin{theorem} Let $S$ be a set of $n$ sites in a simple polygon \P with $m$ vertices.
 In $O(n(\log n \log^2 m + \log^3 m))$ time we can build a data structure of size $O(n\log n\log m)$, excluding the size of the polygon, that can answer $k$-NN queries with respect to $S$ in $O(\log(n+m)\log m + k\log m)$ time. \end{theorem}

-\begin{proof} In this proof, we describe a data structure that can find the $k$-nearest neighbors among sites in $S_\ell$ for a query point in $P_r$ in $O(\log(n+m) + k\log m)$ time.
-We store the points of both $S_\ell$ and $S_r$ at each of the $O(\log m)$ levels of the decomposition in this data structure.
-To answer a query, we consider one set of sites ($S_\ell$ or $S_r$) for each level of the decomposition (see Figure~\ref{fig:geodesic-heap}).
-Using our technique from Section~\ref{sec:query_procedure}, we can thus find the $k$-NN spread over these data structures in $O(\log(n+m)\log m + k\log m)$ time.
+\begin{proof} To circumvent the issue we describe above, we partition $\mathcal{P}$ into two subpolygons $\mathcal{P}_r$ and $\mathcal{P}_\ell$ of roughly the same size by a diagonal $d$.
+Let $S_r$ and $S_\ell$ denote the sites in $\mathcal{P}_r$ and $\mathcal{P}_\ell$, respectively.
+We then build a data structure that can find the $k$-nearest neighbors of any query point $q \in \P_r$ among the sites in $S_\ell$ efficiently.
+To allow us to answer general queries, i.e. to find the $k$-nearest neighbors for \emph{any} $q \in \P$ among \emph{all} sites in $S$, we build such a data structure on both $\P_r$ and $\P_\ell$, and then recursively partition the polygon further.
+This results in a decomposition of the polygon of $O(\log m)$ levels.

-By partitioning the polygon, the Voronoi diagram of sites in $S_\ell$ (resp. $S_r$) restricted to $\mathcal{P}_r$ is a Hamiltonian abstract Voronoi diagram, as $d$ intersects all Voronoi regions exactly once for all $S' \subseteq S_\ell$~\cite{Klein94}.
+To answer $k$-NN queries for a point in $\P_r$ among the sites in $S_\ell$, we consider the Voronoi diagram of sites in $S_\ell$ (resp. $S_r$) restricted to $\mathcal{P}_r$.
+The bisector between any two sites in $S_\ell$ restricted to $\P_r$ is $x$-monotone with respect to the vertical diagonal $d$.
 Agarwal \etal use this fact to construct an efficient data structure (Theorem 22 of \cite{Staals18}) for our problem.
-This is essentially the data structure that was described in the previous paragraph.
-However, because we consider a Hamiltonian abstract Voronoi diagram here, we can efficiently compute the conflict lists by only considering the functions intersecting the corners of each prism (see \cite{Staals18} for details).
-Thus, we can build the data structure in $O(n(\log n \log m + \log^2 m))$ time.
+This is essentially the data structure that was described at the start of this section.
+However, because the bisectors are $x$-monotone, we can efficiently compute the conflict lists by only considering the functions intersecting the corners of each prism.
+Because of the monotonicity, a bisector cannot enter and exit again through the same edge of a prism.
+Therefore, the conflict list of a prism is simply the union of the conflict lists of its corners (Lemma 15 of~\cite{Staals18}).
+For each function $f$, we compute the vertices it conflicts with by first finding a vertex $v$ on $d$ that conflicts with $f$, and then performing a breadth first search to find \emph{all} vertices (corners) it conflicts with.
+Thus, we can build the data structure in $O(n(\log n \log m + \log^2 m))$ time (see \cite{Staals18} for details).
 The data structure requires $O(n\log n)$ space, excluding the size of the polygon, and it allows us to find the $k$-nearest neighbors among $S_\ell$ for a point $q \in \mathcal{P}_r$ in $O((\log n + k)\log m)$ expected time~\cite{Staals18}.